 What is a Spore?

 In angiosperms, microspores are pollen grains and they are found inside the pollen sac or the microsporangium.
 Microspores are very small, minute structures.
 They are almost like dust particles.
 Each microspore has one cell and two coats.
-Outermost coat is the extine, and the inner one is the intine.
+The outermost coat is the extine, and the inner one is the intine.
 Extine is a tough, cutinized layer.
-Often it contains spinous outgrowths.
+It often contains spinous outgrowths.
 Sometimes it can be smooth, as well.
 The intine is smooth, and it is very thin.
 It is mainly made up of cellulose.
 The extine contains one or more thin places known as the germ pores through which the intine grows out to form the pollen tube.
-The pollen tube elongates trough the gynoecium tissues carrying two male gametes in it.
-In flowering plants, the megaspore mother cell divides meiotically forming a tetrad of four megaspores in which the upper three megaspores degenerate.
+The pollen tube elongates through the gynoecium tissues carrying two male gametes in it.
+In flowering plants, the megaspore mother cell divides meiotically, forming a tetrad of four megaspores in which the upper three megaspores degenerate.

 What is a Seed?

-The stalk of the seed is developed from the funicle.
-Nucellus is generally being used up completely but, in some seeds, it may remain as a thin layer.
-Egg cell after fertilization gives rise to the embryo, and synergid and antipodal cells get completely disorganized after fertilization.
+The stalk of the seed originates from the funicle.
+The nucellus is generally used up completely, but in some seeds, it may remain as a thin layer.
+The egg cell, after fertilization, gives rise to the embryo, and synergid and antipodal cells get completely disorganized after fertilization.

-What is the difference between Spore and Seed?
+What is the Difference Between Spore and Seed?

 Spore and seed are two reproductive structures that can develop into a new individual.
 Spore is a unicellular microscopic structure while seed is a fertilized ovary which is macroscopic.
 Therefore, this is the key difference between spore and seed.
 Furthermore, spores are haploid while seeds are diploid.